Android-Dev-Peru/ADPMeetUps/docs/design-docs/01 - mvp/01-mvp-design.md

 ```
 _Notice that the data sources are going to be implementations to be injected into the `EventsRepositoryImpl` since we are going to have (in the MVP) only one data source._

+_Disclaimer: implementation details for external data sources or backend -> TBD!_

 **Presentation Layer**